Illinois ESL & TESOL Degree Programs

 Whether you’re looking for master’s in TESOL programs, doctoral programs, or at a graduate certificate in ESL, your preferred schools may award different types of degrees upon completion of their programs.
 Depending on the type of degree, each program may have different approaches and requirements.
 Below is a brief overview to help get you started.

-Earn your Master’s in TESOL and ESL
+Master’s in TESOL

 Many TESOL masters programs are designed to help students with little or no TESOL experience, or who seek a credential or endorsement to that effect.
 However, that’s not always the case!
 Other programs may be tailored toward developing the skills of current, experienced language teachers.